WhoIsSethDaniel/goldsmith.nvim/README.md

 * navigation
     * jump to next/previous function/method.
 Utilizes treesitter.
     * place all functions/method in the location list and use it for navigation.
 Utilizes treesitter.
-* diagnostic toggling
-    * turn all diagnostics on/off
-    * toggle underline, signs, virtual text, update in insert on/off individually

 ## Commands
 To view documentation in a window use GoDoc: